Al-Jarah/JavaScriptFrameworks2020/exercises/01-props/README.md

 ### Developer Instructions

 1. Create a folder name components inside of the "exercises/01-props/src" folder
 2. Create a "Welcome" component
 3. The "Welcome" component should import react
-4. The "Welcome" component should render the proper to the screen using the h1 tags
+4. The "Welcome" component should render the prop to the screen using the h1 tags

 ```bash
 <Welcome name="Jamal" />